 Her Majesty The Queen attends The Commonwealth Service

 Her Majesty The Queen and His Royal Highness The Duke of Edinburgh attended The Commonwealth Service: A Celebration of the Commonwealth at Westminster Abbey on Monday 13th March 2017.
 They were accompanied by The Prince of Wales and Duchess of Cornwall, Prince Harry, The Duke of York and The Earl of Wessex.

-The Commonwealth Secretary-General, Baroness Scotland of Asthal QC, led the Act of Affirmation to the Commonwealth.
+The Commonwealth Secretary-General, Baroness of Scotland of Asthal QC, led the Act of Affirmation to the Commonwealth.

 Reflections were read by Achaleke Christian Leke, 2016 Commonwealth Young Person of the Year; and The Honourable Dr Joseph Muscat KUOM, Prime Minister of Malta and Commonwealth Chair-in-Office.